NguyenHoangNhat-git/Student-Attention-Monitoring-System/data/README.roboflow.txt

-Student Attention Monitoring - v6 3k
+Student Attention Monitoring - v1 2025-04-26 10:09am
 ==============================

-This dataset was exported via roboflow.com on April 17, 2025 at 1:23 PM GMT
+This dataset was exported via roboflow.com on April 26, 2025 at 3:10 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects